-IN ORDER TO ACCESS THE CLASSROOM, ALL ATTENDEES MUST SURRENDER ALL ELECTRONICS, INCLUDING CELL PHONES, TO THE INSTRUCTOR AT THE BEGINNING OF EACH PERIOD.
+PLEASE PLACE ALL ELECTRONICS, INCLUDING CELL PHONES, IN THE PROVIDED CONTAINER AT THE BEGINNING OF EACH PERIOD.
 THEY WILL BE RETURNED AT THE END OF THE PERIOD.
-ANY ATTENDEE NOT ABIDING BY THIS POLICY WILL NOT BE PERMITTED TO REMAIN IN THE CLASSROOM.
+USE OF THESE DEVICES WILL NOT BE TOLERATED IN THE CLASSROOM.

 Out of the Blues and into Rock

 |TIME/LOCATION||2:30 PM to 3:25 PM, MWF/Steinman 214|

 |TEXT||Katherine Charlton.
 Rock Music Styles: a history.
 New York: McGraw-Hill.|

 course focuses on the impact of the African American genre of music

 known as blues on popular music as it developed in North America and

 Britain during the 1960s and 1970s.
 Activities include lectures,

 readings, watching DVDs, listening to CDs, live in-class performances,